A multi-part series on challenges and solutions to better medication adherence

 Why the fear of side effects hurts adherence

 Pharmacists should be vigilant in assessing and identifying patients in populations that are at greater risk for medication nonadherence due to side-effect concerns.
 Certain populations are at higher risk for adverse drug reactions due to their ability to metabolize drugs or through issues of absorption, elimination or response.
 This includes a number of groups…older adults, those on related therapies or with multiple disease states, women who are pregnant or breast-feeding, infants and young children, or those with certain hereditary factors.
 Patients in these populations have an increased likelihood of having themselves experienced unpleasant side effects or have heard “horror” stories from other persons who have done so.
 (Yes, sometimes those stories grow in the retelling, but regardless, they have an impact on nonadherence.)
 In these cases, the patient often either doesn’t fill a new prescription, take it as prescribed, and/or doesn’t continue to refill and take the medication due to fear(s).

-How pharmacists can dispel fears
+How pharmacists can dispel fears of taking medication

 Trust — According to the 2013 Medication Adherence in America survey by the National Community Pharmacists Association (NCPA), patient trust or “connectedness” with their pharmacist or the pharmacy staff was the strongest individual predictor of medication adherence, with 63% of Americans aged 40+ with chronic conditions reporting a positive sense of their connectedness with their trusted pharmacist or pharmacy.

 Pharmacists are key healthcare professionals who can identify and address side-effect concerns during an initial counseling session and, in a retail setting, when medications are first dispensed.
 Information builds confidence, reduces anxiety and empowers the patient to make informed decisions relating to their health.